 There are three main approaches to intelligently and efficiently limiting what is shown in a map at each scale.
 First, you can use generalization to alter the feature geometry used in your map.
 Second, you can adjust the properties of the map layers to limit which features draw relative to the view scale.
 Finally, you can adjust how the layer symbology draws relative to the view scale.
-This topic outlines each of these approaches.
 Typically, you employ a combination of all three when authoring multiscale maps.

 Control the display at scale boundaries

 When setting scale ranges—either on map layers or on symbols— it is important to understand what happens at the boundaries of those scale ranges.
 You want to avoid two versions of a feature drawing simultaneously at scale boundaries, but also avoid a small scale gap where neither version of the feature draws.
 There is a map property that manages this case.
-Set your scale ranges to start and stop at exactly the same scale value, and then in the Contents pane, right-click a map and click Properties to open the Map Properties dialog box.
-On the General tab, ensure that Draw up to and including the maximum scale in scale ranges check box is unchecked.
-It is unchecked by default on new maps.
+Set your scale ranges to start and stop at exactly the same scale value.
+Then, in the Contents pane, right-click a map and click Properties to open the Map Properties dialog box.
+On the General tab, ensure that the Draw up to and including the maximum scale in scale ranges check box is not checked.
+It is not checked by default on new maps.
 This is an especially important strategy if you intend to create vector tiles from the map.
 This setting applies anywhere in the map where scale ranges are specified.

 Some generalization processes consider individual features in isolation.
 You can usually remove detail from building outlines, or smooth small bends in streams without impacting other features.
 However, some processes must account for the spatial and contextual relationships among the features, even those from different layers, whose collective patterns are a visual characteristic of the landscape.
 For example, a process that simplifies collections of individual building features into built-up area polygons should also consider the location of major roads, water features, administrative boundaries, and land use zones.